 It is important to distinguish between updating the Verrazzano platform operator versus upgrading the Verrazzano installation.
 The platform operator contains the newer component charts and image versions, so it must be updated prior to upgrading the installation.
 Updating the platform operator has no effect on an existing installation until you initiate the Verrazzano installation upgrade.
 Currently, there is no way to roll back either the platform operator update or the Verrazzano installation upgrade.
-Upgrading will not have any impact on running applications.

-Upgrading an existing Verrazzano installation involves:
+Upgrading an existing Verrazzano installation is a two-step process: